containers/podman/contrib/cirrus/README.md

    to limit the base-images produced.
 For example, ``PACKER_BUILDS=fedora,image-builder-image``.

-If there is an existing 'image-builder-image' within GCE, it may be utilized to produce base-images (in addition to cache-images).
-However it must be created with support for nested-virtualization, and with elevated cloud privileges (to access GCE, from within the GCE VM).
+If there is no existing 'image-builder-image' within GCE, a new one may be bootstrapped by creating a CentOS 7 VM with support for nested-virtualization, and with elevated cloud privileges (to access GCE, from within the GCE VM).
 For example:

 ```
 $ alias pgcloud='sudo podman run -it --rm -e AS_ID=$UID